maistra/maistra-test-tool/README.md

 3. RedHat Service Mesh Operator has been installed on the OpenShift cluster.

 ## Testing
-- A main test is in the `tests` directory.
-All test cases are in the `test_cases.go` and are mapped to the implementations in the `pkg` directory.

 - In order to save results in a XML report, we can run a go test command with "github.com/jstemmer/go-junit-report".
     ```
     $ go get -u github.com/jstemmer/go-junit-report